botagas/jellystat_ynh/README.md

     * SSO and LDAP are not configured and may not work
     * is not intended to be exposed to the public internet
     * uses deprecated dependencies because of the source code
+    * username and password are hardcoded for now and will not persist upon upgrade

 * Other infos that people should be aware of, such as:
     * username and password are created and provided to the user post install